-It hasn’t been consistent however.
+This hasn’t been every second.
 Somedays, I wakeup refreshed and ready, only to wear thin by noon or evening.
 Other days, it’s like dragging through oatmeal all day long, talking myself out of running away.
 Shocked?
 Don’t be.
-I’m told it’s quite normal and… I haven’t followed through, yet.
+I’m told it’s quite normal and… I haven’t followed through… yet.

-What we have chosen to do here (care for the elderly in-house) is not entirely revolutionary (it’s all there was for 1000s of years!), but non the less it’s hard, daily and in need of a lot of support.
-I certainly won’t be shy in sharing these struggles so others can make clearly informed choices about their own parent’s care. -Better?
-Maybe so.
+What we have chosen to do here (care for parents in-house) is not revolutionary, only recently people had other options.
+But I will never claim it’s easy and I certainly won’t be shy in sharing our struggles so others can make clearly informed decisions about their own parents.
+Worth it?
+Yes.
 Easier?
 No way.
-Fore sure, without Crossroads Hospice, I would be sunk.
+For sure, without Crossroads Hospice, I would’ve drowned.

-2 weeks a year of “vacation” (1 day a week OFF for a year =2 weeks).
+- 2 –weeks a year of some “vacation” (or 1 day a week OFF for a year =2 weeks)!

 Be aware of FOG: Its normal, get support.